Quezler/TitaniumTank/README.md

 # Operation Titanium Tank
-Files for Potato's MvM Server's Operation Titanium Tank contest
+This repository contains all the files for *Potato's MvM Server's* **Operation Titanium Tank** Contest & Tour.

+This is an **unofficial** community Mann vs Machine contest + tour event.